Fonction-Labs/yt-chat/README.md

 Using Chat-GPT 3.5
 ------------
-This is if you wish to use an `OpenAI` model, for example `gpt-3.5`.

-You will need your OpenAI API key, which you can get from <a href="https://platform.openai.com/api-keys">here</a>.
+If you wish to use an `OpenAI` model, for example `gpt-3.5`, you will need your OpenAI API key, which you can get from <a href="https://platform.openai.com/api-keys">here</a>.

 Once you've input your OpenAI API key, select the `Chat-GPT` chat profile in the UI.

 Using Mistral-7B
 ------------
-This is if you wish to use a local `ollama` model, for example `mistral-7b`.

-You will need to install <a href="https://ollama.com/">ollama</a> on your machine.
+If you wish to use a local `ollama` model, for example `mistral-7b`, you will need to install <a href="https://ollama.com/">ollama</a> on your machine.

 When running `yt-chat` for the first time, you will asked for an OpenAI API key.
 This is irrelevant for local models.
 Enter anything to continue.